betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPeerCodeReview.md

 * Improved code quality: Peer code reviews can help to find and fix defects in code that would otherwise go undetected.
 This can lead to improved software quality and reduced risk of defects.

-* Increased security: Peer code reviews can help to identify and fix security vulnerabilities in code.
+* Increased security: Such reviews can help to identify and fix security vulnerabilities in code.
 This can help to protect software from becoming a vector for attack.

-* Improved performance: Peer code reviews can help to identify and fix performance bottlenecks in code.
+* Improved performance: It can become easier to identify and fix performance bottlenecks in code.
-This can improve the performance of software and make it more responsive to users.
+This, of course, results in improving the overall performance of software and making it more responsive to users.

-* Reduced development costs: Peer code reviews can help to reduce the cost of software development by finding and fixing defects early in the development process and improving the maintainability and sustainability of the code.
+* Reduced development costs: Such reviews can lead to reducing the cost of software development by finding and fixing defects early in the development process and improving the maintainability and sustainability of the code.
-This can save time and money that would otherwise be spent on debugging and fixing defects later in the development process.
+This, in turn, can save time and money that would otherwise be spent on debugging and fixing defects later in the development process.

-* Improved developer skills: Peer code reviews can help developers to learn from each other and improve their coding skills.
+* Improved developer skills: Developers can learn from each other and improve their coding skills, based on such reviews.
 This can lead to improved productivity and quality of code.

 * Improved team collaboration: Peer code reviews can help to improve team collaboration and communication.